AlexWang18/Sleep-Instructions/README.md

 - Counting down slowly from 100 is another popular exercise.
 - Use ASMR to relax.
 ### 5. Sleep!
-- The number one way to sleep is to have a consistent sleeping pattern and schedule
+- Have a **consistent** sleeping pattern and schedule
-- Our body follows a circadian rhythm which is a 24.5 hour cycle who's primary funcion is to determine if it is time to sleep.
+- Our body follows a circadian rhythm which is a 24.5 hour cycle that tells us when to sleep
 ---
 # Tips

 - Keep your room cool, ideal temperatures are between 60-70° Fahrenheit.
--    Use earplugs to ensure your sleep is peaceful if you live in a noisy area.
+-    Use earplugs for peaceful sleep if you live in a noisy area.
--    Blackout curtains or a sleep mask will keep your room darker for longer.
+-    Blackout curtains or a sleep mask keep your room darker for longer.
 -    Wash your sheets.
 -    Don't eat a huge meal before bed, the process of digesting can be uncomfortable.
 -    Excercise during the day!